Stainless steel soap

 Stainless steel soap is a piece of stainless steel, in the form of a soap bar or other hand-held shape.
-Its purported purpose is to neutralize or reduce strong odors such as those from handling garlic, onion, durian, guava, salami, or fish.
+Its purpose is to neutralize or reduce strong odors such as those from handling garlic, onion, durian, guava, salami, or fish.

-No published scientific studies are known to have been conducted on the efficacy of these soaps, for which serious doubts have been raised.
+No published scientific studies are known to have been conducted on the efficacy of these soaps, about which serious doubts have been raised.